DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-08-19-defining-the-sampling-algorithm.md

 #### Mark high-risk schools

-Schools with a total claim value exceeding £5,000 are flagged as high risk.
+We flag schools with a total claim value exceeding £5,000 as high risk.

-All claims from these high-risk schools are separated into a distinct dataset for further processing.
+We will then separate all claims from these high-risk schools into a dataset for further processing.

 ### Step 2: Identify and select claims submitted by mentors